 Here’s a guide to Jurong Lake Gardens and its various attractions, especially for families, those with kids or anyone who may be interested in visiting this extensive park.

 Jurong Lake Gardens Map

-This Jurong Lake Gardens map shows that, currently, the majority of the Garden’s can be found on the western edge of Jurong Lake.
+This Jurong Lake Gardens map shows that the majority of the Garden’s can be found on the western edge of Jurong Lake.
 It is an area also known as Lakeside Garden.

 In the future, when they reopen, the Chinese and Japanese Gardens, will occupy the two islands within Jurong Lake.

 Jurong Lake Gardens extends all the way from Boon Lay Way at the northern end, where the MRT line runs, to the Ayer Rajah Expressway in the south.
 It is flanked by Yuan Ching Road to the west.